danishsgithub/Assignment-Project-1/README.md

 ## Features ##

 - Feature 1 - Navigation Bar
----Users will get to choose which section they want to go to. (home, book, services, shop).
+---Users will get to choose which section they want to go to. (home, book, services, shop).--
 ---When a user hovers over a section, the ---section background changes to a lighter shade.
 - Feature 2 - Homepage
 --- Will showcase and explain what my fictional company does.
 Provide information on the company (contact no, location)